 Deputy Superintendent for Student Services

-Casey Ngo-Miller was appointed Deputy Superintendent for Student Services by the School Committee in May 2019.
+Casey Ngo-Miller was appointed Deputy Superintendent for Student Services in May 2018.
 Prior to becoming the Deputy Superintendent, Ms. Ngo-Miller was the district’s Co-Director of PK-8 Special Education in Brookline.
 Through her work in Brookline, Ms. Ngo-Miller is known for her collaborative approach to problem-solving, her calm and organized demeanor, and her careful follow through.

 Before coming to Brookline, Ms. Ngo-Miller was the Director of Special Education for the UP Education Network.
-She has also served as the Director of Special Education of the Early Learning Center and the elementary school of the Community Day Charter Public School, ad an Administrative Intern with the Director of Special Education at Framingham Public Schools, the School Psychologist and Team Chair for Fort Lee High School in New Jersey, and the Program Coordinator and Residential Teacher at the May Institute for Neuro-Rehabilitation.
+She has also served as the Director of Special Education of the early learning center and the elementary school of the Community Day Charter Public Schools, and an Administrative Intern with the Director of Special Education at Framingham Public Schools, the School Psychologist and Team Chair for Fort Lee School in New Jersey, and the Program Coordinator and Residential Teacher at the May Institute for Neuro-Rehabilitation.

 Ms. Ngo-Miller earned a Master of Education in School Leadership from the Harvard Graduate School of Education, a Master of Arts in School Psychology from Tufts University, as well as a Bachelor of Arts in Politics from Brandeis University.
 Ms. Ngo-Miller holds a Professional License for Special Education Administrator and is a Nationally Certified School Psychologist.